iocage/iocage/doc/source/faq.rst

 ===

 **What is iocage?**
-    :command:`iocage` is a jail management script aiming to simplify jail administration tasks.
+    :command:`iocage` is a jail management program designed to simplify jail administration tasks.

 **What is a jail?**